The Education Institute

 Thank you for registering for The Partnership’s educational programming.
 Despite our best efforts, sometimes online sessions don’t run as smoothly as we’d like.
 Please email us at email@example.com for technical support.

 The Partnership is always on the lookout for great content ideas relevant to library and information professionals, across all sectors.
 The Education team consults industry newsletters, survey results, and trends to shape events for its community.
 Presenters are sourced from a variety of backgrounds and expertise areas with the goal of providing an equitable platform for all types of voices.

-All event proposals consist of a detailed outline, including session information such as content descriptions, a list of key outcomes, and presenter bios, which are then reviewed by the Education team and Partnership Committee.
+All event proposals must consist of a detailed outline, including session information such as content descriptions, a list of key outcomes, and presenter bios, which are then reviewed by the Education team.
 Following acceptance and confirmation, presenters are contacted with next steps in the logistical process.

 Open submissions are not currently accepted.